carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for the titles that have a free status, which has a species code of DM.
+For example, let’s say we only want data for the titles that have a free status.
 We need to add a `WHERE` clause to our query:

     SELECT *
     FROM catalogue